Heat Transfer Today

 Self-similar Boundary Layer Calculations

 In this project we implement a 4th order Runge-Kutta integration scheme to solve the Blasius equation for laminar flow over a flat plate.
-Since one of the three boundary conditions is given out at the freestream (η = ∞), a shooting method based on the half-interval method is implemented.
-Once the solution for the flow is in hand, those results are used in solving the temperature distribution for two cases: (1) With a fixed wall temperature and no viscous dissipation (2) With viscous dissipation included and the wall kept adiabatic.
-A tridiagonal system for the temperature distribution arises in both cases.
-For the latter scenario, the final temperature distributions look as seen below:
+One of the three boundary conditions is out at the freestream (η = ∞).
+Therefore, we implement a shooting method based on the half-interval method.
+Once the solution for the flow is in hand, we use those results in solving the temperature distribution for two cases.
+The first involves a fixed wall temperature and no viscous dissipation.
+The second includes viscous dissipation included and the wall kept adiabatic.
+Both cases result in a tridiagonal system for the temperature distribution.
+For the latter scenario, we present the final temperature distributions below:

 Temperature arising in self-similar, laminar boundary layer flow on a flat plate due to viscous dissipation.
 Three representative fluids, Mercury ( Pr << 1), Water ( Pr >1 )and Air ( Pr ~ 1 ) are included for comparison.
 As expected, the computed wall temperatures (adiabatic wall temperatures) are found to be about the square root of the Prandtl number.